 The Red Fort or Lal Qila is a most popular tourist place and a heritage site in Delhi, India situated near Chandni Chowk.
 It has a beautiful architecture and the historical significance to offer that attracts many visitors every year.
 Not only do we Indians appreciate the majesty of this vast fortress, but it draws interest from all over the world.

 However, while we all know about the Red Fort and most of us have paid a visit at least once, we often overlook the secrets this monument has to share with us.

 The original name of this majestic building was Qila-e-Mubarak and it continues to be one of the most important national buildings in the country today, being the venue of flag hoisting on the occasion of Independence Day every year.

-We have listed down 11 most interesting and unknown facts about Red Fort which you might not have heard before!
+We have listed down 11 most interesting, unknown and amazing facts about Red Fort which you might not have heard before!

 #1.
 Yes, it's called the Red Fort, but it was not originally built that way.
 As per the Archaeological Survey of India (ASI), which concluded that limestone had been used on some parts of this precious historic monument.
 Reports state that the building was painted in red by the British after the white plaster had faded off.
 That's why the name Red Fort may be White Fort won't be that bad either.